gatsbyjs/gatsby/docs/docs/how-to/routing/adding-markdown-pages.md

    **Note: To learn more about GraphQL, consider this [excellent resource](https://www.howtographql.com/)**

 2. The result of the query is injected by Gatsby into the component as the `data` prop. `props.data.markdownRemark` is the property that has all the details of the Markdown file.

-You can use that to construct a template for your blog post view.
-Since it's a React component, you could style it with any of the [recommended styling systems](/docs/styling/) in Gatsby.
+Next you could create a page component at `src/pages/blog/index.js` to serve as a listing page for all your blog posts.

 ### Create static pages using Gatsby’s Node.js `createPage` API